 You only have 30 days from the date of the accident to notify your employer of your injuries and file a claim with the Atlanta workers’ comp commission.
 Failing to report your injuries to your employer with the 30-day deadline could mean forfeiture of your benefits under the law.
 For this reason, it is imperative that you report all injuries to your employer as soon as they occur.

 If you need assistance filling out your worker’s comp claim, an attorney can assist you with the process.
 They can ensure you file within the allotted time frame and ensure you receive full compensation for your injuries.

 Consult with an Atlanta Workers’ Comp Attorney Today

-When you need assistance filing a workers’ comp claim, you can count on the attorneys of the Bader Law Firm, LLC.
+When you need assistance filing a workers’ comp claim, you can count on the attorneys of the Bader Scott Injury Lawyers.
 They can help you with processing an Atlanta workers’ comp claim and make sure you receive the compensation you deserve.
 Do not wait until you receive a denial of benefits.
 Work with a workers’ comp lawyer today to make sure your workplace injuries receive coverage benefits.
 Contact us today for a consultation.